nodejs/node/doc/api/async_hooks.md

 * Returns {undefined}

 Call all `before()` callbacks and let them know a new asynchronous execution context is being entered.
-If nested calls to `emitBefore()` are made the stack of `id`s will be tracked and properly unwound.
+If nested calls to `emitBefore()` are made, the stack of `id`s will be tracked and properly unwound.

 #### `asyncResource.emitAfter()`

 * Returns {undefined}

 Call all `after()` callbacks.
-If nested calls to `emitBefore()` were made then make sure the stack is unwound properly.
+If nested calls to `emitBefore()` were made, then make sure the stack is unwound properly.
 Otherwise an error will be thrown.

-If the user's callback throws an exception then `emitAfter()` will automatically be called for all `id`'s on the stack if the error is handled by a domain or `'uncaughtException'` handler.
+If the user's callback throws an exception then `emitAfter()` will automatically be called for all `id`s on the stack if the error is handled by a domain or `'uncaughtException'` handler.

 #### `asyncResource.emitDestroy()`